puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/02-download-panos-module/README.md

 ```
 mod 'puppetlabs-panos', '1.0.0'
+mod 'puppetlabs-resource_api', '1.1.0'
 ```

 > Note: If you are familiar with Puppet, notice that it uses the same format as Puppet files.
+Also, this module is dependent on the [Resource API](https://forge.puppet.com/puppetlabs/resource_api), hence its inclusion here also.

 4. From the command line, install the module with Bolt: